 Atomic oxygen cannot efficiently recombine, so that it has a very long lifetime in the upper atmosphere.
 Therefore, atomic oxygen represents a store of the chemical energy that powers the airglow during the night.

 There are considerable photochemical differences between sunlit and dark conditions in the atmosphere, so that the distinction between dayglow and nightglow goes beyond technical differences in observing conditions (observation requires special measures for sunlight rejection, during daytime).
 Nightglow has much more practical importance than dayglow, so that we here focus on nightglow, when talking of airglow.
-On the other hand, nightglow can not be used synonymously to airglow, because dayglow and twilightglow may not be ignored!
+On the other hand, nightglow can not be used synonymously to airglow, because dayglow and twilightglow must not be ignored.

 Molecules of OH and O2 were identified by Meinel (in 1950) as the sources of the most important airglow emissions with bands that together cover much of the visible and near infrared spectrum.